 “Goody!
 Another slide!” said nobody, ever.
 You’ve probably heard the expression, “Death by PowerPoint.”
 People acknowledge it, laugh about it, and hate it when they are in an audience, yet many continue to be guilty of doing it themselves!

 During PowerPoint and presentation skills training, I often ask participants for the top PowerPoint sins they hate seeing during a presentation.
-The guilty behaviors include the usual suspects: reading bullet slides to the audience … word for word; flat narrative with no interaction; slides with text that is too small, too hard to read, or with bad contrast; and other equally awful ways which cause an audience to disengage and to spend the rest of the meeting checking e-mail on their phones.
+The guilty behaviors include the usual suspects: reading bullet slides to the audience … word for word; flat narrative with no interaction; slides with text that is too small, too hard to read, or with bad contrast; and other equally awful ways which cause an audience to disengage and to spend the rest of the meeting checking email on their phones.

 How can presenters avoid “Death by PowerPoint” and other presentation sins?

 1).
 Set the Goal.
 Establish the presentation goal or objective and target this throughout the preparation of the presentation.
 Be clear on the one key action or result you can deliver as a takeaway for meeting participants.
 A sure way to create a bored audience is to have them wondering, “What’s the point?” or “Why do I care?”

 2).
 Create a Plan.
 Design the presentation first.
 Write it, diagram it on a whiteboard, create an outline, build a mind map or choose another useful way to organize what you want to present and how you want to do it.
 There should be no more than 3-5 main ideas in any one presentation.
 Then look to see where you can add PowerPoint to reinforce the message.
 Keep in mind, a slide deck isn’t a presentation and the presentation doesn’t have to be delivered exclusively with PowerPoint.
-Move detailed content to a place where your audience members can actually benefit from the reference: a handout or resource manual, your organization Intranet or cloud, or a website.
+Move detailed content to a place where your audience members can actually benefit from the reference: a handout or resource manual, your organization’s Intranet or cloud, or a website.
 Make sure the flow and structure of your plan includes clear, logical sections for each key topic, for example, by adding a title slide for each main section.
 A confused audience is a disconnected audience.